SimPER-ICLR/SimPER/README.md

 ## Evaluation

-We follow the official implementation for evaluation on AlpacaEval 2, MT-Bench and Open LLM Leadboard (v1&v2), as follows:
+We follow the official implementation for evaluation on AlpacaEval 2, MT-Bench and Open LLM Leadboard (v1&v2):

 * AlpacaEval 2: Please refer to the [AlpacaEval repo](https://github.com/tatsu-lab/alpaca_eval) for evaluation.